-Credit bureau Equifax now says 147 million consumers (the number has been rising) had information stolen in 2017's massive breach at the credit bureau Equifax.
+Around 148 million consumers -- more than half of America's adult population -- had information stolen in last year's massive breach at the credit bureau Equifax.
 That's a lot of data in the hands of hackers.

 The upsides of a credit freeze

 A credit freeze restricts access to your credit reports, so it significantly reduces the ability of identity thieves to open new accounts in your name.

 Although a creditor could decide to green-light an account without a credit report, nearly all companies will choose to deny the application.

 A credit freeze won't disrupt your existing accounts.
 Companies that were able to view your credit reports before the freeze will continue to have access.
 Plus, a credit freeze does not affect your credit score.